The Hidden Conversation Between You and Your Terminal

 The terminal line discipline is the bit of kernel code that sits between the master and the slave.

 It is not a user-space program.
-It is not part of the emulator.
-It is not part of the shell.
-It is a layer inside the kernel that decides what to do with the bytes flowing between the two sides of the PTY.
+It is not part of the emulator, and it is not part of the shell.
+It is a layer inside the kernel that decides what to do with the bytes flowing between the two ends of the PTY.
+It is small, but as we will see, it is where a surprising amount of βterminal behaviorβ actually lives.
+We will come back to it once the pipe is set up.

 Step 1: The PTY Pair Gets Created

 The emulator keeps the master file descriptor for itself.
-The slave side is sitting there, owned by the kernel, with nobody attached to it yet.
+The slave side just sits there, owned by the kernel, with nobody attached to it yet.

 line discipline

 This is the empty state.
-The pipe exists.
-The line discipline exists.
-Nothing useful is happening on it yet.
+The pipe exists and the line discipline exists, but nothing useful is happening on it yet.
+We have a fake terminal with nobody talking through it.

 Step 2: The Shell Gets Attached To The Slave